Bacon's Castle: History

-Soon after Surry County was formed in the English colony of Virginia in 1652, Arthur Allen built a high style Jacobean brick house in 1665 near the James River, where he and his wife Alice (née Tucker) Allen lived.
+Soon after Surry County was formed in the English colony of Virginia in 1652, Arthur Allen built a high style Carolean architecture brick house in 1665 near the James River, where he and his wife Alice (née Tucker) Allen lived.
 He was a wealthy merchant and a Justice of the Peace in Surry County.
 Allen died in 1669, but his son, Major Arthur Allen II, inherited the house and property.
 Major Allen was a member of the Virginia House of Burgesses.

 About mid-September, 1676, a number of the rebel followers of frontiersman Nathaniel Bacon seized the brick house of Major Allen and fortified it.
 The garrison, commanded at various times by William Rookings, Arthur Long, Joseph Rogers and John Clements, retained control of the house for over three months while their cause declined.
 The death of Bacon in October left his forces under the leadership of Joseph Ingram, who proved to be unsuited to the command.
 Ingram dispersed his army in small garrisons, and as the demoralized troops began to plunder indiscriminately, the condition of the colony soon became deplorable.

 Royal Governor Sir William Berkeley began to conquer the isolated posts one by one, some by force and some by persuasion.
 On December 29, a loyal force aboard the vessel Young Prince, captured an unidentified "fort" which many historians have identified as Bacon's Castle.
 After withstanding a brief siege early in January, 1677, the loyalists used the "fort" as a base of operations for the last engagements of the rebellion, which ended before the month was out.

 The Allen family's brick home became known as "Bacon's Castle" because it was occupied as a fort or "castle" by the followers of Nathaniel Bacon during Bacon's Rebellion in 1676.
 However, contrary to popular folklore, Bacon never lived at Bacon's Castle, nor is he even known to have visited it.
 Bacon was the proprietor of Curles Neck Plantation in Henrico County, about 30 miles upriver on the northern bank of the James River.
 Many historians believe the name "Bacon's Castle" was not used until many years after Bacon's Rebellion.
 In 1769, the Virginia Gazette newspaper in the capital city of Williamsburg used that name when it published several articles about Bacon's Rebellion.

 During the Civil War, Private Sidney Lanier (2nd Battalion, Macon Volunteers), later one of the "Poets of the Confederacy", was stationed at nearby Burwell's Bay from May 1863 to October 1864 with the Confederate signal corps.
 He and his brother Clifford were devoted friends of the Hankins family, then owners of Bacon's Castle, and the brothers often visited the estate when they were on duty at Burwell's Bay.
 Virginia Hankins, or Ginna, as she was called, rejected Sidney Lanier's May 1867 proposal of marriage solely because of the obligation she felt towards her motherless younger brothers and sisters, but they remained lifelong friends.